Wolverhampton is a wonderful city with a proud history and a bright future.

-The Government’s Ministry of Housing, Communities and Local Government has confirmed that it will set up a headquarters in Wolverhampton, making it the first city outside of London to have such an office with regular Ministerial presence.
+The Government’s Ministry of Housing, Communities and Local Government has confirmed that it will set up a headquarters at the i9 in Wolverhampton, making it the first city outside of London to have such an office with regular Ministerial presence.
 This follows a request that was made by Stuart Anderson MP.
 The Ministry has committed to supporting 500 jobs across the West Midlands by 2025.
 As part of this, it was confirmed, on the 3rd of March 2021, that the headquarters will house a Modern Methods of Construction (MMC) Taskforce, backed by

 £10 million of seed funding, to fast-track the adoption of modern methods of construction.

 The motto of Wolverhampton is “Out of darkness cometh light.”

 Read more about Stuart's work as one of Wolverhampton's representatives in Westminster and what his local priorities are here.